kyoshida14/CS1470_final_project/outline.md

     - Although it may be possible to identify images produced by deep fake networks and GANS using other approaches, it would be difficult to produce a detector which is generalizable to many instantiations of image manipulating networks.
 The authors claim that popular image manipulating networks leave behind a learnable trace that a simple convolutional neural network trained from ResNet can detect.

 ### Division of Labor
-- Jovan: transcribe from pytorch to tensorflow, test project model, develop new train/test set
+- **Jovan**: transcribe from pytorch to tensorflow, test project model, develop new train/test set
-- Kei: transfer weights from pytorch to tensorflow, train new model for target goal, develop new train/test set
+- **Kei**: transfer weights from pytorch to tensorflow, train new model for target goal, develop new train/test set

 ### References
 - Cozzolino, D., Thies, J., Rössler, A., Riess, C., Nießner, M., & Verdoliva, L. (2018).
 Forensictransfer: Weakly-supervised domain adaptation for forgery detection. *arXiv preprint arXiv:1812.02510*. https://arxiv.org/pdf/1812.02510.pdf
+- He, K., Zhang, X., Ren, S., & Sun, J. (2016).
+Deep residual learning for image recognition.
+In *Proceedings of the IEEE conference on computer vision and pattern recognition* (pp. 770-778).
 - Karras, T., Laine, S., Aittala, M., Hellsten, J., Lehtinen, J., & Aila, T. (2020).
 Analyzing and improving the image quality of stylegan.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 8110-8119). https://openaccess.thecvf.com/content_CVPR_2020/papers/Karras_Analyzing_and_Improving_the_Image_Quality_of_StyleGAN_CVPR_2020_paper.pdf
 - Wang, S. Y., Wang, O., Zhang, R., Owens, A., & Efros, A. A. (2020).
 CNN-generated images are surprisingly easy to spot... for now.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 8695-8704). https://openaccess.thecvf.com/content_CVPR_2020/papers/Wang_CNN-Generated_Images_Are_Surprisingly_Easy_to_Spot..._for_Now_CVPR_2020_paper.pdf